10 Best Herbal Tinctures For Jet Lag

 glycyrrhiza glabra tincture

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its potential to support adrenal function and reduce stress, which can be particularly beneficial for individuals experiencing jet lag.
+Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its potential to support adrenal function and balance hormone levels, which may be beneficial for managing jet lag.

 echinacea purpurea tincture